BPAY

-BPAY, (BPAY Group Holding Pty Ltd), is an Australian electronic bill payment SaaS company which facilitates payments made through a financial institution's online, mobile or telephone banking facility to organisations which are registered BPAY billers.
+BPAY (BPAY Group Holding Pty Ltd) is an Australian electronic bill payment SaaS company which facilitates payments made through a financial institution's online, mobile or telephone banking facility to organisations which are registered BPAY billers.

 BPAY is the registered trading name of BPAY Pty Ltd, a wholly owned subsidiary of Cardlink Services Limited.
 Cardlink is a self-regulating organisation owned equally by the four major Australian banks: Australia & New Zealand Banking Group, Commonwealth Bank, National Australia Bank and Westpac.

+In September 2021, the Australian Competition & Consumer Commission (ACCC) authorised the amalgamation of BPAY Group, eftpos and NPP Australia under a new holding entity, Australian Payments Plus (AP+).

 History

 BPAY was launched, on 18 November 1997, as an electronic bill payment system for bill payments by phone.
 It was the world's first single bill payment service adopted across a national banking sector.
 In 1998, 16% of Australian households had residential internet service; ten years on, the figure had risen to 67%.
 BPAY is considered a driver for online banking.

 In 2001, 56% of payments were authorized by phone, and 44% were executed online.
 By 2007, 76% of payments were performed online, while 24% were initiated by phone.

 In 2002, BPAY View was introduced, which delivers bills and statements electronically to participating Australian financial institutions, which then send an SMS or email to the customer who would go onto the internet banking site to authorise payment.

 As of January 2015, BPAY payments can be made through more than 156 participating Australian banks, credit unions and financial institutions.
 More than 45,000 businesses accept payments using BPAY and each month approximately 30 million bills to the value of $24 billion are paid using BPAY.
 In 2022, BPAY was offered by over 60,000 businesses.